Heinrich Wilhelm Schott

+Biography

+Schott was born on 7 January 1794 in Brno, Moravia.
 He studied botany, agriculture and chemistry at the University of Vienna, where he was a pupil of Joseph Franz von Jacquin (1766–1839).
 He was a participant in the Austrian Brazil Expedition from 1817 to 1821.
 In 1828 he was appointed Hofgärtner (royal gardener) in Vienna, later serving as director of the Imperial Gardens at Schönbrunn Palace (1845).
 In 1852 he was in charge of transforming part of palace gardens in the fashion of an English garden.
 He also enriched the Viennese court gardens with his collections from Brazil.
-He was also interested in Alpine flora, and was responsible for development of the alpinum at Schloss Belvedere in Vienna.
+He was also interested in Alpine flora, and was responsible for development of the alpinum at Belvedere Palace in Vienna.

 In 2008, botanists P.C.Boyce & S.Y.Wong published Schottarum, a genus of flowering plants from Borneo belonging to the family Araceae.
 Then they published Schottariella, a monotypic genus of flowering plants from Borneo belonging to the family Araceae, both genera were named in honour of Heinrich Wilhelm Schott.

+Schott died on 5 March 1865 at Schönbrunn Palace, Vienna, at the age of 71.